Rogdham/pyzstd/index.rst

         Decompress *data*, returning decompressed data as a ``bytes`` object.

+        It stops after a :ref:`frame<frame_block>` is decompressed.

         :param data: Data to be decompressed.
         :type data: bytes-like object
         :param int max_length: Maximum size of returned data.
 When it is negative, the size of output buffer is unlimited.
 When it is nonnegative, returns at most *max_length* bytes of decompressed data.
 If this limit is reached and further output can (or may) be produced, the :py:attr:`~ZstdDecompressor.needs_input` attribute will be set to ``False``.
 In this case, the next call to this method may provide *data* as ``b''`` to obtain more of the output.

-    .. py:attribute:: eof

-        ``True`` if the end of frame has been reached.

     .. py:attribute:: needs_input

         If *max_length* argument in :py:meth:`~ZstdDecompressor.decompress` method is nonnegative, and decompressor has (or may has) unconsumed input data, it will be set to ``False``.
 In this case, pass ``b''`` to :py:meth:`~ZstdDecompressor.decompress` method can output unconsumed data.

+    .. py:attribute:: eof

+        ``True`` means the end of the first frame has been reached.
+If decompress data after that, ``EOFError`` exception will be raised.

     .. py:attribute:: unused_data

-        Data found after the end of the compressed frame, a ``bytes`` object.

-        Before the end of the frame is reached, this will be ``b''``.
+        A bytes object.
+When ZstdDecompressor object stops after decompressing a frame, unused input data after the first frame.
+Otherwise this will be ``b''``.

+        This object is created when it is accessed.

     .. sourcecode:: python

         # unlimited output
         d1 = ZstdDecompressor()

-        decompressed_dat = d1.decompress(dat)
+        decompressed_dat = d1.decompress(dat1)
+        decompressed_dat += d1.decompress(dat2)
+        decompressed_dat += d1.decompress(dat3)

-        assert d1.eof, 'data ends in an incomplete frame.'
+        assert d1.eof, 'data is an incomplete zstd frame.'

         # limit output buffer to 10 MB
         d2 = ZstdDecompressor()
         lst = []

         while True:
             if d2.needs_input:
                 dat = fp.read(2*1024*1024)
                 if not dat:
-                    raise EOFError("Compressed file ended before the " "end of stream was reached.")
+                    raise EOFError('compressed file ends before the ' 'end of the first frame was reached.')
             else:
                 dat = b''

             chunk = d2.decompress(dat, 10*1024*1024)
             lst.append(chunk)

-            if d2.eof:
+            if d2.eof: # reach the end of the first frame break
-                break

         decompressed_dat = b''.join(lst)
+        assert d2.eof, 'data is an incomplete zstd frame.'

 .. py:class:: EndlessZstdDecompressor

-    It can decompress data endlessly as long as data is provided, suitable for communication scenarios.
+    For a stream that consists of multiple zstd :ref:`frames<frame_block>`, can be used in communication scenarios.

     Thread-safe at method level.